 - Server snapshots.
 Keep your files and server settings secure with automatic backup/restore features.

 - Isolated resources.
 No other user on the machine will be able to tap into your resources.

 - The freedom to build your own environment.
 Root access will let you set up custom software solutions and control various server-side settings.

 With shared/cloud hosting, the servers are preconfigured, and changing certain things (such as the software stack) will not be possible.

 However, VPS grants root access and the complete freedom to build your own foundation.
 If you need a custom solution, then virtual servers are something that you should consider.

-- Content Management Systems.
-Best suited for blogs and websites that publish a lot of articles/content.
-Some notable examples include WordPress, Joomla, Drupal.
+- Content Management Systems (CMS).
+Best suited for blogs and websites that publish a lot of content.
+Some examples include WordPress, Joomla, and Drupal.

-- E-commerce Scripts.
+- eCommerce Scripts.
 As the name suggests, if you want an online store, this is the software that will get the job done.
-A few of them include PrestaShop, Magento, WooCommerce.
+A few of them include PrestaShop, Magento, and WooCommerce.